kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 ![[Pasted image 20250616205835.png]]

 ### User Interface
-- refers to the display interface and reading of
+- refers to the display interface and reading of peripheral inputs like the keyboard/mouse, touch screen, etc.
+- early OS started with command-line interfaces (CLI), which uses text commands and keyboard for entering them—this is what our OS emulator will look like